9DSG9/MKDocs/docs/installation.md

 # Installation Guide

+!!! danger "Loss of Progress"
+      An interrupt of power could cause the corruption of your SD card resulting a loss of progress.

 ## Overview

 This section guides you through installing the MagicMirror² software on your Raspberry Pi.
 MagicMirror² is an open-source platform that transforms your mirror into a customizable display with various modules for different types of information.